isomerpages/moe-concordpri/_departments/Mother Tongue Language.md

 Vision
 -------

-Concordians will love and feel proud of their chosen Mother Tongue language (MTL).
+<p style="text-align:justify">Concordians will love and feel proud of their chosen Mother Tongue language (MTL).

 Mission
 --------